HandyBananaMan/GMESagaSaved/Superstonk/2021-05-26/DD/posts_markdown/GME_-_The_Mother_of_All_Short_Squeezes_MOASS_Thesis_Summarized_and_broken_d...md

 * Stocks and Shares are often used interchangeably
 * Technically "shares" would represent how many of a specific company's stock, where buying multiple "stocks" would main that shares of multiple company's were bought
    * ex.
-I bought 2 stocks; 10 shares of GME, and 60 shares of AMC
+I bought 2 stocks; 10 shares of GME, and 60 shares of CHWY
 * There are different [classes of shares](https://www.investopedia.com/terms/c/class.asp) that are distinguished on their voting rights, sales charges, and other factors
-   * Classes of shares have relatively complex dynamics, but I will not go further into them here, as it is not as relevant to GME/AMC
+   * Classes of shares have relatively complex dynamics, but I will not go further into them here, as it is not as relevant to GME

-## 1. 2 - Synthetic Shares
+## 1. 2 - Counterfeit Synthetic Shares

-[Synthetic Shares](https://www.investopedia.com/terms/s/synthetic.asp) are the financial instruments that get produced through [Naked Shorting](https://www.investopedia.com/terms/n/nakedshorting.asp)
+Counterfeit [Synthetic Shares](https://www.investopedia.com/terms/s/synthetic.asp) are the financial instruments that get produced through [Naked Shorting](https://www.investopedia.com/terms/n/nakedshorting.asp)

-* Not to be confused with [synthetic options](https://www.investopedia.com/articles/optioninvestor/08/synthetic-options.asp) positions, which are legal/legitimate trade strategies that "simulate" the profits/losses as if the trader actually held those shares
+* Not to be confused with [synthetic options](https://www.investopedia.com/articles/optioninvestor/08/synthetic-options.asp) positions which are legal/legitimate trade strategies that "simulate" the profits/losses as if the trader actually held those shares, or legitimate Synthetic shares produced by legal shorting that produce a synthetic long off of a borrowed long (the long would exist twice)
 * Synthetic shares entitle the owner to all of the same rights as an investor owning a non-synthetic share
 * Cases where there is an excessive amount of synthetic shares point to the possibility that a stock is being abused or manipulated
 * Cannot be easily measured due to limited public transparency at the Market Maker and Prime Broker level
+* A great read on Counterfeiting [https://web.archive.org/web/20210131014127/http://counterfeitingstock.com/CS2.0/CounterfeitingStock.html](https://web.archive.org/web/20210131014127/http://counterfeitingstock.com/CS2.0/CounterfeitingStock.html)

 ## 1.3 - Outstanding Shares